UCAN stands for the UK Church Administrator Network, set up in 2009.

 - 'Cutting Edge' events for 'senior manager' Administrators (four day events and four residential conferences held to date)

-- Area Training Days series 3: events in Birmingham, St Albans and Guildford are now booking with others planned for Belfast and Nottingham - more in 2018
+- Area Training Days series 3: events have already been run in Birmingham and Guildford - Nottingham is currently booking with Belfast to follow in the autumn and several more venues in 2018

 - occasional specialist IT training days - Leeds was the last one